-In class 6 our class teacher is Mrs Morgan and our teaching assistant is Mrs Ellis.
+In class 6 our teaching team is Miss Glisson, Miss Turner and Mrs Ellis.
 We are a happy class and we encourage each other to be the best that we can be!

 The children can receive a range of rewards for doing well.
 We have a marble jar and we can collect marbles when we are working well together as a team.
 Once we fill the jar, we have a class treat!
 The children can also earn certificates to be taken home or take an item from the goody bag for individual rewards.

 This year your child will be set a Reading Challenge.
 We hope that they will read with you at home three times every week.
 Please make a comment in your child’s reading record which is to be handed in on Fridays so we can track their progress towards this challenge.
 Homework will be set using Seesaw.
 There will be a spelling task every Friday.
 Every Monday, there will either be a reading comprehension or a maths task.

 This year, P.E will be taught on Mondays and Thursdays so your child will need to bring their PE kit to school on these days.

 It was time for our annual charity run.
 This year we all ran at least one mile to raise money for Macmillan.